davidnadeau/thrift-hello-world/README.md

-# basic thrift hello world
+# Basic thrift hello world

 Server written in java, and two clients (java and python).

-Call

-    thrift -r --gen python simple.thrift

-and move the gen-py into the python folder to try out the python client.
+Simply run `./setup.sh` to generate the thrift code before running the server and clients.